carlanj/Drone_RL/README.md

-# Machine Learning-Based Drone Navigation and Sensor Mapping in Simulated 3D Environments
+# Machine Learning-Based Drone Navigation and Sensor Mapping in Simulated 3D Environments - Carlan Jackson, M.S., Alabama A&M University (2025)**:contentReference[oaicite:0]{index=0}

 ## Overview

 This repository contains the code, simulation pipeline, training logs, evaluation results, and media associated with:

-**“Machine Learning-Based Drone Navigation and Sensor Mapping in Simulated 3D Environments”
-Carlan Jackson, M.S., Alabama A&M University (2025)**:contentReference[oaicite:0]{index=0}

 The project trains autonomous quadrotor agents in a high-fidelity Unreal Engine / Microsoft AirSim environment to:
 - avoid obstacles,